You are here

 Leaving the school grounds without permission is a serious breach of school expectations as it places students at risk.

-Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late through COMPASS or phone the Student Services Attendance Officer on 6206 2720.
+Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late through COMPASS or via any of the alternate methods listed above.
 Where a message or telephone call is not made, parents are asked to provide a note authorising the absence when the child returns to school.